Police: Multiple people dead in Salem ‘hostage situation’

 The sheriff’s office declined to provide information regarding how many people were killed, who killed them, or what led up to the deaths, The Statesman Journal reported.

-The sheriff’s office said in a news release Monday evening that Oregon State Police was at the scene and is leading an investigation.
+The sheriff’s office said in a news release Monday evening that Oregon State Police were at the scene and is leading an investigation.